-The Computer Science Department, in collaboration with the Institute of Information Assurance at IUP, will host the third annual Information Assurance Day on November 9, 2010, from 9:00 a.m.– 4:30 p.m., in Studio 210, Fisher Auditorium at IUP.
+The Mathematical and Computer Sciences Department, in collaboration with the Institute of Information Assurance at IUP, will host the third annual Information Assurance Day on November 9, 2010, from 9:00 a.m.– 4:30 p.m., in Studio 210, Fisher Auditorium at IUP.

 For more information, please contact Dr. Rose Shumba (724-357-3166) or Dr. Charles Shubra (724-357-9717).